razage/harmonia-archives/aliens/karnak.md

 quote:
   text: "The Karnak are a blade honed by their own blood—loyal to those who pay in honor, lethal to those who cross them."
-  author: "Astral Security Analyst Lucius Varro"
+  author: "Lucius Varro, Planetary Liaison Officer"
 ---